Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 </details>

 ### 3. 🪛 Mobility design
-This section includes an overview of the robot's components, speed and torque calculations, the steering, motor, and transmission systems, and the reasoning behind the sensor placement.
+This section includes an overview of the robot's components, speed and torque calculations, and the steering, motor and transmission systems.

 <details>
 <summary><b>3.1 Old Mobility design</b></summary>